 Gir national park is one of the last homes of Asiatic lions.
 It offers trek and boating to its visitors.
 Gir national park is also the park of Gujarat tourism.
 Gir national park is also home for reptiles, animals and migratory as well as native birds.

 Kanha national park is one of the biggest national parks of India and holds a rich diversity of plants and animal.
 It is also the home for endangered high grounded deer, which you can see here only.
 And tiger safari is one of the major attractions of this park along with the Indian bison.

 Periyar national park is located in a rich and dense forest area with a large number of the elephant population.
 Especially famous for tigers and elephants but also have other animals like deer, fox, wild boar, and antelopes.
 Elephant safari is a major attraction here.

 9. Manas Wildlife Sanctuary, Assam

 Manas wildlife sanctuary is located near Kaziranga national park and is also a UNESCO world heritage site.
 Major attractions of this park are Indian rhinoceros, elephant, pygmy hog, and tiger.
 Summers are the best time to visit here and visitors must enjoy elephant safari and river rafting here.

 10. Sundarbans National Park, West Bengal

-Sundarbans national park located near the borders of India and Bangladesh.
-Sundarbans have both forest area and dense mangroves with a large number of tiger population.
+Sundarbans national park is located near the borders of India and Bangladesh.
+It spans across land based forest area and dense mangroves with a large number of tiger population.
 People there believe that Tigers there can easily hide from you and you have to observe carefully to watch them.
 Here you can also click photos of other animals like wild boars, Indian grey mongoose, and leopard.

 Wildlife tours are adventurous in nature and have its own risks.
 Never try to be a hero and do not try to feed the wild animals in the wild habitat as they can harm you.
 Always keep eye on your children and do carry some medicine along with you.